 Don’t get hung up on the idea that your super long range plan might not be right for you in a year or two.
 Think back to Eisenhower’s advice: it’s the planning that counts, more than the actual plan.
 Plans can change, and are there to be adapted.
 As your vision of a wonderful career is shaped by time and experience, adapt the plan.
 It’s that simple.

 The real value of a vision – your vision – here is just that it is far better than no vision at all.
 For all those days when progress is tough and work seems dispiriting, your vision is there to encourage you to push on through the tough times.
-Focusing on good times ahead makes the bad times more bearable.
-Without a vision, the bad times feel much worse.
+Focusing on good times ahead makes the bad times today more bearable.

 OK, you have a vision, what next?

 Now we zoom back to the present, and identify a clear near-term strategy which will definitely take you in the right direction, something you can focus on executing over the next six to twelve months.

 If things are going well in your current organisation, the focus is most likely on your next promotion.
 Discuss this with your manager and agree a plan.